Together, we can stop spiny

 A recent study by MAISRC researchers suggests that wiping off fishing lines and reels is the quickest way to remove the most spiny water fleas in a limited amount of time.

-Lines, reels, livewells and bait buckets pose a risk of spreading spiny water flea from one lake to the next if not properly cleaned and dried.
+Lines, reels, livewells, bait buckets and any residual water pose a risk of spreading spiny water flea from one lake to the next if not properly drained, cleaned and dried.
 To learn more about how recreational angling gear can contribute to the spread of spiny water flea, visit the research project page.